-Public comment is encouraged with each annual update of the TDP.
-This year's public hearing was on Wednesday, Sept.
-16, 5:30 PM, at the Transit Authority meeting, 526 Pattison St SE, Olympia, Wash.
-Following final Authority adoption on Oct.
-7, this Plan was made be available at www.intercitytransit.com and distributed to the Washington State Department of Transportation, Washington State Transportation Improvement Board, Thurston Regional Planning Council, Thurston County, and cities of Lacey, Olympia, Tumwater, and Yelm.
+Following final Authority adoption on November 2, 2022, this Plan was made be available at www.intercitytransit.com.
+Electronic copies were distributed to the Washington State Department of Transportation, Washington State Transportation Improvement Board, Thurston Regional Planning Council, Thurston County, and Cities of Lacey, Olympia, Tumwater, and Yelm.